 We did our first gastric sleeve surgeries in Thailand 8 years ago.
-Since then our competence of these surgeries have increased and today we have our own gastric sleeve center in Bangkok.
-Gastric sleeve is a modern weight loss surgery and sometimes life saving surgery for our clients who have fought with obesity for years.
+Since then our competence of these surgeries have been increasing and today we have our own Gastric Sleeve center in Bangkok.
+Gastric sleeve is a modern weight loss surgery and sometimes considered to be a life saving surgery for our clients, who had fought against obesity for years.
 Having your gastric sleeve surgery in Thailand you will enjoy Thai hospitality when admitted in the beautiful hospital and in the recuperation apartment.
-Gastric Sleeve or sleeve gastrectomy surgery is a surgical procedure to reduce the size of your stomach, so you feel full faster and you are limited to how much you can eat.
-You can expect to lose between 50-60% of your excess weight with a gastric sleeve surgery.
+Gastric Sleeve or sleeve gastrectomy surgery is a surgical procedure to reduce the your stomach size, which will make your stomach feel full faster and limited food proportion size.
+You can expect to lose between 50-60% of your excess weight with a Gastric Sleeve Surgery.

 The above examples are indicative of the weight loss that can be expected.
 Weight loss will vary from client to client.

 Gastric Sleeve Criteria

 Gastric sleeve is a serious medical procedure.
 It makes your stomach 80% smaller and it is not a reversible surgery.
 The main criteria for having this surgery is listed below:

 - BMI above 37 / or BMI above 32 with underlying diseases CLICK HERE FOR BMI CALCULATOR

 - Several unsuccessful attempts to lose weight via traditional means

 - Committed to changing your lifestyle to an active and healthy lifestyle

 - Understand the risks and possible complications of the surgery